aleksanew/GarbageGroup16/README.md

 3. Download pre-trained garbage models:
    - Grab the TrashNet garbage dataset models from [Stanford TrashNet](https://github.com/garythung/trashnet).
-   - Or use Hugging Face garbage models like ahmzakif/TrashNet-Classification for instant garbage classification.

 4. Set up your garbage hardware:
    - Plug in a webcam (any USB garbage will do).